Why I chose to study Fashion Design

 The support unit of tutors aid you in your development and are always on hand to answer any question you may have.
 At the same time, you are propelled into a state of independence as a designer where you are pushed to make conscientious decisions and explore your limits.

-Although the course is wonderful for discovering who you are, I still haven’t fully decided where I want to go in life.
+Although this fashion design degree is wonderful for discovering who you are, I still haven’t fully decided where I want to go in life.
 My mind changes, my soul finds new things to love and I don’t know where I’m going to be in five years.
 But that’s okay.
 I’ll stay creative, adventurous and happy, until I find my way.